 SILAS VON MORISSE GALLERY (originally named ART 3) is a contemporary art gallery first established in Bushwick in February 2014 by Silas von Morisse formerly of Haunch of Venison (Christie's NY) and Helly Nahmad Gallery New York.
 After 14 years of experience working for leading art galleries in New York, von Morisse established her own gallery.
 After 5 years at its Bushwick location, the gallery moved in July 2018 to present pop up exhibitions in Manhattan (see locations under Exhibitons).
-At present, the gallery presents Online Viewing Rooms, Private Events and Pop Up Exhibitions in various locations in Manhattan and other states (see all under exhibitions).
+Currently, the gallery presents Online Viewing Rooms, Private Events and Pop Up Exhibitions in various locations in Manhattan and other states (see all under exhibitions).
 The gallery also continuous to offer exceptional private works in the Secondary market.

 The gallery presented the first New York Solos shows by Amel Benys, Matthew Cole, Alexis de Chaunac, Juliette Dumas, Anthony Miler, Frauke Schlitz, Owen Schuh, Brett Wallace, Justin Williams.
 The program developed to include celebrated artists such as Monika Weiss, Frances Barth, Richmond Burton,Marjorie Welish, David Goerk, Joe Amrhein.
 The gallery program is multidisciplinary, conceptual and process oriented, and aims to nurture the development of new emerging art and present and preserve older generations of artists' work while fostering a unique commitment to re-examine historic work by major figures deserving re-introduction.